selimslab/selimslab.github.io/_posts/work/2020-2-9-problem-solving.md

 ---
 layout: post
-title: Problem Solving
+title: Helpful approaches to problem solving
-tags: design
+tags: problem-solving
-category: thoughts
+category: work
 ---

 Don't panic

 start small and keep it simple

-a complex problem?
-the solution is to keep it super simple.
+a complex problem? the solution is to keep it super simple.

 The Magic of Doing One Thing at a Time